duke-bgc-lab/neonMetabolismHelpers/README.md

 At this final step in building the time series, mean reach depth is estimated using `streamMetabolizer::calc_depth()`.
 This calculatation estimates the mean depth of the reach upstream of the sensor that contribute to the benthic area that has influence on the sensor.
 The coefficients, c and f, can be specific using the `z_method` argument.
 If `z_method == 'model'`, values of (`c = 0.409, f = 0.294`) are estimated in [Raymond et al. (2012)](https://aslopubs.onlinelibrary.wiley.com/doi/10.1215/21573689-1597669) for the continental US.
 Alternatively, if `z_method == 'meas'`, site-specific values are available through processing the width measurements in the [Reaeration field and lab collection](DP1.20190.001) and instantaneous depth, velocity, and discharge measurements in the [Discharge field collection](https://data.neonscience.org/data-products/DP1.20048.001) NEON data products.
 The site-specific coefficients for 24/27 sites can be found in `data/MacroSheds/NEON_site_scaling_coefs.csv` .
 For the sites where there are no measaurements (FLNT, TOMB, BLWA) we use the default.
 Additionally, where the R^2^ of the power law scaling is \<0.1, we use the default values.

 As with the raw data, this function writes these output csv files into a directory.
 In the same data folder where the raw data are saved, each site csv are saved to `data/sm_input/`, and depending on the discharge data used, the next directory will be raw, qaqc, or simulation.
-Each file will be saved as `{site}_{qtype}_smReady.csv` (e.g. `data/sm_input/raw/ARIK_raw_smReady.csv`)
+Each file will be saved as `{site}_{year}_{q-type}_{z-method}_{sensor-source}.csv`.

-### Plot time-series \*this function is incomplete (1/12/23)

-`nmh_plot_metab_inputs()` will plot the input time series and allow a comparison between different q_types included by the user.
-These files will be saved to a new directory `figures/sm_input/` .

 ## Define gas exchange-discharge relationship